lk-geimfari/mimesis/docs/factory_plugin.rst

 Factories and pytest
 --------------------

-We also recommend to use `pytest-factoryboy <https://github.com/pytest-dev/pytest-factoryboy>`_.
+We also recommend using `pytest-factoryboy <https://github.com/pytest-dev/pytest-factoryboy>`_.
 This way it will be possible to integrate your factories into pytest fixtures.